Tomohiro Nishimura

-Tomohiro Nishimura (西村 朋紘, Nishimura Tomohiro) is a Japanese actor, voice actor, singer-songwriter, theatre director and sound director.
+Tomohiro Nishimura (西村 朋紘, Nishimura Tomohiro) is a Japanese actor, voice actor, singer-songwriter, theatre director, and sound director.
 He used to be employed by the talent management firm 81 Produce, but today he is freelance.
-He is often mixed up with Tomomichi Nishimura.
+He is often confused with Tomomichi Nishimura.

-Since 2003, Nishimura has been the representative of OMO Ltd., being involved in various activities as a sound director for games, OVAs and CD dramas.
+Since 2003, Nishimura has been the representative of OMO Ltd., being involved in various activities as a sound director for games, OVAs, and CD dramas.